jsilvela/jsilvela.github.io/content/post/loving-hating-D3.md

 And yet, D3 code has a tendency to grow unwieldy very quickly.
-As happens in SQL, the means of abstraction in the language (in our case the library) are not central, and details just tend to grow and grow.
+As happens in SQL, the means of abstraction in the language (in our case in the library) are obscure, and details in "normal" code tend to pile up.

 Let's see a simple example to illustrate this.

+## D3's normal abstraction path: low abstraction

 We begin with a simple toy problem, and then add a little complexity to it to see what happens.